-The Donald E. Munnecke Travel Fund was established through the efforts of George Leavitt and by donations from Don’s friends and colleagues, including Tri-Cal, Inc. and Crompton Uniroyal Chemical.
-The first award was given at the 2005 APS Annual Meeting in Austin, TX.
+The Donald E. Munnecke fund was established through the efforts of George Leavitt and by donations from Don’s friends and colleagues, including Tri-Cal, Inc. and Crompton Uniroyal Chemical.
+The first travel grant was given at the 2005 APS Annual Meeting in Austin, TX.

 Donald E. Munnecke